GarlickWitch/sport-model/README.md

 # Target audience

-People with some experience in game design
+* People with some experience in game design
-People who want fair compensation for their work
+* Workers who want fair compensation

 # Prerequisites